Dru-429/event-explora/README.md

-# Events Explorer — GFind Your next Event
+# Events Explorer — Find Your next Event
 A dynamic event listing app built using **Next.js (pages router)**, **TypeScript**, and **Tailwind CSS**.
 The app allows users to:
 - Search events by name, location, or description